So far, you have learnt to ask a RQ, identify different ways of obtaining data, and design the study.

 An advertisement for Camel cigarettes once claimed that 'More doctors smoke Camels than any other cigarette' based on a survey of 113 597 doctors.
 That certainly is a large sample... but understanding how the data were collected is important.

 In fact, the company that owned Camel cigarettes (RJ Reynolds Tobacco Company) conducted the survey (which raises suspicions immediately).
 Even worse, RJ Reynolds staff interviewed doctors and asked about their smoking habits after RJ Reynolds provided free cartons of Camel cigarettes to the doctors.
 No wonder more doctors smoked Camel brand!

-Concluding that 'More doctors smoke Camels than any other cigarette' in light of this is highly unethical.
+Concluding that 'More doctors smoke Camels than any other cigarette' in light of this may be technically coprrect, but is highly unethical.

 External validity refers to the ability to generalise the results to other groups in the population apart from the sample studied (Sect.
 3.6).
 For a study to be externally valid, it must first be internally valid.

 External validity refers to how well the sample is likely to represent the target population as given in the RQ.

 For example, suppose the RQ is 'Among Queenslanders, what proportion own a smart speaker?'.

 The study is externally valid if the sample is representative of Queenslanders, and hence the results from the sample are likely to apply to Queenslanders as a whole.